Rahul0598/blog-source/content/posts/I507/index.md

 | | |
 | - | - |
-{{< image src="post-tracking.jpg" alt="Visualization showing the summary of the last night's sleep." caption="Summary of the night's sleep." width="300">}} | {{< image src="post-tracking-2.jpg" alt="Visualization showing the different types of graphs describing the stages of sleep" caption="Summary of the night's sleep along with the noise recording." width="300">}}
+{{< image src="alarm.jpg" alt="Screenshot of the alarm going off with the options to either stop or snooze." caption="Screenshot of the alarm going off." width="300">}} | {{< image src="post-tracking-2.jpg" alt="Visualization showing the different types of graphs describing the stages of sleep" caption="Summary of the night's sleep along with the noise recording." width="300">}}

 It is hard to interpret the graph, we do not know what the highs and lows of the graph mean.
 But, documentation tells us that :
 1. The first graph represents the "Actigraph" [[3]](#3).
 It shows the intensity of your nightly movements.
 The higher the peak, the more you've been moving.
 2. The second graph represents the "Hypnograph" [[3]](#3).
 It represents the various stages of sleep based on the intensity of color of the peaks.
 3. The third graph represents the "Noise graph" [[3]](#3).
 It shows how much noise (sleep talking, snoring, misc) noises were recorded through the night.

-In the initial 2 weeks of tracking, I was not aware of the fact that, not all features are enabled by default.
+In the initial 2 weeks of tracking, I was not aware of the fact that not all features are enabled by default.

 1. Automatic sleep tracking is disabled by default, it is a feature which automatically starts tracking your sleep without needing to manually start it.
 This includes the feature of sleep time estimates when the tracker is not turned on by default.
 All these estimates are done based on your sleep history, patterns of sleep and alarm time.